alexanderneville/docs/src/vcs/introduction.md

 title: Introduction to Git
 ---

+A version control system records changes made to a file or set of files, making it possible to view and recover previous versions as required.
+Git is a popular, free and open source _distributed_ version control system.

 The majority of git operations are local and do not require network access, this allows many different developers to work on the same project simultaneously without the availability of a central server.
 Git